Muscles of the arm and shoulder: want to learn more about it?

 Learning objectives

-- Identify and name the muscles of the arm and shoulder and learn how they are arranged in groups.
+- Identify and name the muscles of the arm and shoulder and categorize them into groups.

-- Learn the attachments and innervation patterns for all these muscles.
+- Describe the attachments and innervation patterns for all these muscles.

 Watch videos

-The muscles of the arm and shoulder occupy the proximal portion of the upper limb.
-Acting on the shoulder and elbow joints, these muscles ensure the mobility of the upper limb relative to the trunk.
-The shoulder and arm muscles are further subdivided into smaller groups:
+The muscles of the arm and shoulder act on the shoulder and elbow joints, ensuring the mobility of the upper limb relative to the trunk.
+They are divided into the following groups:

-- The muscles of the shoulder, often defined as the scapulohumeral muscles, gather four components: the deltoid muscle, the teres major muscle, and the muscles of the rotator cuff.
-The latter includes four muscles: the supraspinatus, infraspinatus, teres minor, and subscapularis.
-All these muscles enable the movements and stabilize the shoulder joint.
+- The muscles of the shoulder, specifically the scapulohumeral muscles, consist of the deltoid, teres major, and muscles of the rotator cuff (supraspinatus, infraspinatus, teres minor, and subscapularis).
+All these muscles support movement and stabilization of the shoulder joint.

 - The muscles of the arm are divided into anterior and posterior compartments.
-Depending on the muscle attachments they act on the shoulder and/or elbow joint, either as flexors (anterior group) or extensors (posterior group) of the arm and/or forearm.
+Depending on their bony attachments and line of pull, the muscles will serve either as flexors (anterior group) or extensors (posterior group) of the arm and/or forearm.

 The following video tutorials will help you to learn the anatomy of the muscles of the arm and shoulder.